YeonggulJang/Deep-learning/README.md

-# The encyclopedia for Deep-learning
+# The Encyclopedia for Deep-learning